No, That’s Not Christianity: Part 1

-And, while Jesus often deliberately drove off large crowds so that only the most fully devoted disciples remained, most preachers and churchgoers today, in contrast, take large or growing congregations as a sign of God’s approval, endorsement and anointing, in direct denial of Jesus’ warnings against wide paths and broad gates.
+And, while Jesus often deliberately drove off large crowds so that only the most fully devoted disciples remained, most preachers and churchgoers today, in contrast, take large or growing congregations as a sign of God’s approval, endorsement and anointing, with total disregard for Jesus’ warnings against wide paths and broad gates.

 A Gospel Without Power, A Church Without Life

 Among other golden calves, the Church continues to teach this error about “dying and going to heaven” and presents it as the very essence of the gospel.
 The Church is teaching falsehood as “the word of God.”